-Now medically retired, Adam is an amateur golfer and is involved with the Salute Military Golf Association, an adaptive sporting outlet for returning injured Service Members.
+Now medically retired, Adam, a former professional golfer and VGA tour national champion, is involved with the Salute Military Golf Association, an adaptive sporting outlet for returning injured Service Members.
 An avid racecar driver, Adam is an active member of Resilience Racing, a nonprofit committed to advancing adaptive hand control technologies, and harnessing the benefits motorsports therapy for injured Veterans.
 His wife, Megan, is also a golfer and enjoys outdoor activities such as hiking and running.
-Together, they recently started their own real estate company called Poppenhouses LLC.
-They also facilitate activities with children at local homeless shelters.
-Adam says having the financial freedom of owning a mortgage-free home will allow him and Megan to expand their business along with their other ventures.
+Adam and Megan also facilitate activities with children at local homeless shelters.

 Since the birth of Adam and Megan’s sons Adam Jr. in 2015 and Senna in 2018, Adam has faced new challenges at home.
-When in his wheelchair, he has trouble reaching the countertops, making it challenging to prepare bottles.
-Additionally, Adam has difficulties navigating around the home while holding his sons and maneuvering his wheelchair.
-Lowered countertops and an open floor plan in a specially adapted Homes For Our Troops home will mitigate these issues for Adam.
+When in his wheelchair, he has trouble reaching the countertops, making it challenging to prepare meals for his children.
+Additionally, Adam has difficulties navigating around the home while in his wheelchair.
+Lowered countertops and an open floor plan in a specially adapted custom Homes For Our Troops home will mitigate these issues for Adam.

 Originally from Ohio, Adam is choosing to have his home built in the Las Vegas area where they currently live to be close to family.

 Adam is grateful to HFOT’s donors and supporters, who will contribute to the building of his specially adapted home.
-“Being accepted into Homes For Our Troops program is humbling but also incredibly exciting,” he says.
+“Being accepted into the Homes For Our Troops program is humbling but also incredibly exciting,” he says.